lrstanley/marill/README.md

       * The general target at which this was written for are servers under maintenance, or being ran on a new server that is being migrated to.
 That being said, Marill does run scans in parallel.
 It will run scans in parallel in the amount of cores divided by 2.
 (8 core server, 4 concurrent crawls, 2 core server, 1 crawl at a time).
 If you see Marill still causing too much load, you can utilize `--delay` and `--threads`.

    2. **How long does Marill take to crawl sites (e.g. 1,000 sites on a server)?**
       * Given a cPanel server, is must be noted that along with the input (default http) version of a domain, the https version of the site will be scanned as well if cPanel has a certificate for it.
 Furthermore, it will also attempt to crawl www.domain.com, not just domain.com.
-As for other webservers, it all depends on the input. **Please note** that using `--resources` (`-r`), that Marill _will take longer_.
+As for other webservers, it all depends on the input. **Please note** that using `--assets` (`-a`), that Marill _will take longer_.
 This is because this fetches all resources for each site being crawled.
-If you would like Marill to crawl faster, don't use `-r`.
+If you would like Marill to crawl faster, don't use `-a`.
-      * Generally speaking, crawling without `-r` is fairly fast.
+      * Generally speaking, crawling without `-a` is fairly fast.

    3. **Is it better to run Marill from inside of the server, or from a remote location?**
       * Running remotely ensures there are no ip or firewall related issues, however in the same sense if you are crawling quite a few sites, many servers may assume due to the connection count, that's your connections are malicious.